scholarslab/praxis/charter/student-programs-charter.md

 ### Trust

 We trust in students, in their ability to excel, to master material, and to make intellectual contributions early, often, and at a professional level when given the chance.

 ### Care

-We teach the whole person, that the personal difficulties and successes of a student can not be separated from their professional development.
+We teach the whole person and believe that the personal difficulties and successes of a student can not be separated from their professional development.
+To that end……

 ### With